carmenpelayo/ArXivScrapper/README.md

-# Analysis of Monthly Publications on arXiv
+# Tracking the Evolution of Science Worldwide

 This repository contains Python code to **analyze the evolution of science worldwide** by counting monthly publications in different arXiv knowledge categories.